Domenico Casalino: Career

 He began his professional career at the Treasury Department of the Italian Ministry of Economy and Finance, where from 1988 until 2006 joined progressively increasing responsibility and duties.

 Casalino worked closely with the General Director of the Treasury Department, Professor Mario Draghi, participating in priority projects – including the modernization of the forecasting systems for the accounting of state treasury and the forecasting systems for public finance – up to become responsible for the ICT System of the same Department.
 Later, the collaboration of Casalino continued with Domenico Siniscalco and Vittorio Grilli.

 During this period, he joined the duties of Vice President of Consip, member of the board of directors of the bank Coopercredito SpA (BNL group), member of the Monitoring Committee on compulsory liquidation of Financial Società Italiana Ernesto Breda and Reggiane OMI (both companies of the dissolved EFIM), member of the Regional Evaluation Group on health investment in the Lazio Region (as an expert in ICT systems), member of the Board for the approval of microprocessors of the Italian electronic identity card.

-He also participated in GIPAF – interdisciplinary group for the administrative prevention of fraud on payment cards held by the Ministry of Economy and Finance; and became member of ACFE – Association of Certified Fraud Examiners – Italy Chapter.
+He also participated in GIPAF – an interdisciplinary group for the administrative prevention of fraud on payment cards held by the Ministry of Economy and Finance, and became a member of ACFE – Association of Certified Fraud Examiners – Italy Chapter.

 From 2007 to 2011, he was in ENAV – National Society of Air Navigation Services, where he was appointed head of ICT internal systems and participates in the start-up of priority projects, including 'Single European Sky', initiative of the European Commission focused on reforming the architecture of air traffic management system to meet future capacity and safety needs.

-From May 2011 to 2015, he was chief executive officer of Consip.
+From 2011 to 2015, he was chief executive officer of Consip.
 The appointment sealed a professional career has always focused on new technologies, of which the National central purchasing – at whose creation Casalino participates from the earliest moments – is an example of Italian excellence also at international level.

 From 2015 to 2017 he was chief executive officer of Techno Sky, the ENAV Group society for maintenance and development of the air traffic management technologies (software, radars and other technologies for the air traffic control).

-In 2017 he was CEO of AC Group, an Italian company operating on the IoT domain for the automotive industry.
+In 2017, he was CEO of AC Group, an Italian company operating on the IoT domain for the automotive industry.

-From 2017 to 2019 he was CEO of VPE, an ISO:17020 independent inspection body.
+From 2017 to 201,9 he was CEO of VPE, an ISO:17020 independent inspection body.